 The construction of the jacket took three years and was completed safely (3 million workhours delivered without a single day-off from work case) late last year.
 H.E.
 Ilham Aliyev, President of the Republic of Azerbaijan, visited the Heydar Aliyev Deepwater Jackets factory (BDJF) yard on 13 December 2022 officially launching the ready jacket before it sailed away for offshore installation.

-During the quarter, the Azeri Central East (ACE) platform jacket sailed away from the Heydar Aliyev Baku Deepwater Jackets Factory, where it was built, to its permanent location at the ACG field and was installed in a water depth of 137 metres.
+During the first half of the year, the Azeri Central East (ACE) platform jacket sailed away from the Heydar Aliyev Baku Deepwater Jackets Factory, where it was built, to its permanent location at the ACG field and was installed in a water depth of 137 metres.
 The jacket was fully commissioned and tested onshore prior to its sail away on 16 March.
-It is now ready waiting for the platform’s topsides unit.

 The ACE platform jacket was fully constructed in country in BDJF, using local construction infrastructure and facilities.
 It was built by BOS Shelf and involved over 2,000 people including sub-contractors and specialist vendors.
 The majority of the workforce were Azerbaijani citizens.